neheller/kits21/submission_examples/README.md

 (inference_script.py file as a dummy example) and directory that contains your training weights (model/ folder for dummy example and parameters/ folder for nnUnet baseline example).

-Please note, that the dockerfiles here will execute a run of the specified python script by default.

 ### Step 3.
 Build a docker image from a dockerfile.

 Navigate to the directory with the dockerfile and run following command: